Saline nasal sprays, drops and rinses

 • Narium®

-• FESS®
+• Xlear®

 Nasal rinse

-• Neilmed® Sinus Rinse
+• Neilmed Sinus Rinse®

 Babies and children

 It is best to use saline products bought from the pharmacy.
 They come in the right strength and in the right device that makes them easy to use and store.
-If you cannot afford the saline products mentioned above, ask your pharmacist for advice.
+If you can't afford the saline products mentioned above, ask your pharmacist for advice.

 Sinus rinse for adults